morganwdavis/lets-encrypt-master-server/README.md

 If the script is running on a server other than the master, it will then issue a redirect to www.example.com so the master Apache server can validate the challenge.
 The circuit is complete.

 **This combination of solutions satisfies the primary goal and overcomes the challenges.**

+### Alternative Solution (no Apache required)

+You can use the PHP web server exclusively to respond to LE challenge requests if you prefer.
+But if running a PHP script like this  isn't your bag, any other lightweight web server solution that gets the job done is fine.
+It doesn't have to be robust or full-featured.
+It just has to answer to LE requests for challenge files.

 ### Next Steps...